mobxjs/mobx-angular/README.md

 Then you can right-click on the components that use mobx directives, and you will see a console log of the components' dependencies.
 Also, every action that happens in mobx will be console.logged in a nice way.

+## AoT
+Some people complained about AoT when using mobx decorators inside components.
+In case you do that - we export a proxy to the decorators from mobx-angular, which should be AoT compatible, e.g. `import { observable, computed } from 'mobx-angular'`
+The only thing you can't do when importing from mobx-angular is using the modifiers, such as `@observable.ref`.

 ## Examples
 See the `example` folder, specifically these files:
 `/example/todos/src/app/stores/todos.ts`